TaloDev/unity/Assets/Talo Game Services/Talo/README.md

 # Talo Unity Package

+Talo is the easiest way to integrate leaderboards, stats, event tracking and more into your game.

 ## Getting started

 For more in-depth instructions, check out our [getting started guide](https://docs.trytalo.com/docs/unity/install).

 1. Import Talo into your project
-2. Create an Access Key in the [Talo dashboard](https://dashboard.trytalo.com)
+2. Create an Access Key in the Talo web dashboard
 3. Create a settings asset in your `Resources` folder by right-clicking it and selecting `Create > Talo > Settings Asset`
 4. Update the settings asset with your Access Key
 5. Check out Talo's features in the `Playground` sample

 ## Documentation

-Check out the [full Talo docs](https://docs.trytalo.com) for setup instructions, detailed API docs/examples and configuration options.
+The [full Talo docs](https://docs.trytalo.com) contain setup instructions, detailed API docs/examples and configuration options.

+You can find links to documentation for Talo's services and APIs including leaderboards, event tracking, player authentication and more in the docs.

 ## Self-hosting your own Talo instance